Euro-BioImaging/Rclone-BIA/README.md

 This repository facilitates exchange of data between your filesystem and your user space at the BioImage Archive using the Rclone package.

 Rclone package is available for Unix-like systems as well as Windows.
-So the examples given below can also be run on Windows command line.
+So the examples given below can be run on the Unix shells as well as on the Windows CMD.

+### Installation

+Clone the repository:

 ### Examples: